CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting-BGP.md

       }
 ```

-To see a summary of the connection information for all BGP peers, such as the state (`established`, `idle`), uptime, number of messages received and sent, and the time the connections establish, run the `nv show vrf <vrf> router bgp neighbor` command.
+To see a summary of the connection information for all BGP peers, such as the state (`established`, `idle`), uptime, number of messages received and sent, and the time the connections establish, run the `nv show vrf <vrf-id> router bgp neighbor` command.

 ```
 cumulus@switch:~$ nv show vrf default router bgp neighbor